Barry K. Atkins

 Admiral Atkins died on November 15, 2005, at age 94.
 He was buried at Arlington National Cemetery, in Arlington, Virginia, on January 30, 2006.

-There has been pressure from crewmen of the Melvin to have a ship named after Atkins; the only official response has been that, as one prominent and highly decorated officer among many, he is eligible for the honor but not guaranteed it.
+There has been pressure from crewmen of Melvin to have a ship named after Atkins; the only official response has been that, as one prominent and highly decorated officer among many, he is eligible for the honor but not guaranteed it.